nondejus/AwesomeUnityCommunity/README.md

 * [MeshToSDF](https://github.com/aman-tiwari/MeshToSDF) - Convert a mesh to an SDF for the Visual Effect Graph in realtime.
 * [UnitySlitScan](https://github.com/kitasenjudesign/UnitySlitScan) - Simple time-displacement filter (slit-scan) on Unity.
 * [Crystal Caustics](https://github.com/CJT-Jackton/Crystal-Caustics) - Approximated crystal caustics effect in real-time.
+* [Smrvfx](https://github.com/keijiro/Smrvfx) - An example that shows how to pass data from a skinned mesh renderer to a visual effect graph.

 ### Particle Systems (VFX) <a name="particle-systems"></a>